bbrk24/lexifer-ts/README.md

 To compile this, run the build shell script.
 Windows users may NOT use powershell, and will have to install a proper shell terminal.
 You may need to install typescript globally (`npm i -g typescript` or `yarn global add typescript`).

-The version available on Lingweenie is minified, and has one more function to connect the input fields into `main()`.
+Note that the build script does not include the minification step.

 ## About tsconfig